What is cost basis and what are tax lots?

 - For more information, see the “Tax lot method” section below.

-- Being smart about how cost basis plays into investment decisions can help you manage your tax liability over time.
+- Understanding how cost basis plays into investment decisions can help you manage your tax liability over time.
 Reach out to your Ameriprise financial advisor and tax adviser if you have questions about your specific situation.

 - Note: Cost basis rules apply to investments held in nonqualified accounts, so this is not relevant for IRAs or qualified retirement plans.